 "Why?"

-I decided I had to treat Violet as an adult, albeit with a bit of care so as not to make her uncomfortable the way I had by inviting her to my uncle’s house for dinner.
+I decided I had to treat Violet as an adult, albeit with a bit of care, so as not to make her uncomfortable the way I had when I invited her to my uncle's house for dinner.

 "Because I don't agree with her methods," I said.